 ''' storeBackup.pl -s sourceDir -t targetDir # !!! old syntax !!! and now want to continue making backups with version 2.0 or above, use storeBackup.pl -s sourceDir --backupDir targetDir -S . '''

-Where the parameters of sourceDir and targetDir are the same.
+Where the parameters of sourceDir and targetDir are the same in both versions.

-3 The Idea behind it
+4 The Idea behind it